 Aunt Karen’s Lucky Dogs offers Puppy Coach programs for gentle socialization, good manners and functional obedience; Adolescent Survival programs with targeted workshops for help during your dog’s “teenage” stage; and, Drool and Dazzle workshops to add a little spit and polish to your adult dog’s obedience skills.

-Behavioral science and basic psychology shows that a different stimuli or events trigger different emotions based on good or bad associations.
+Different stimuli and events trigger different emotions based on good or bad associations.
 In this regard, dogs are just like people!
-A dog who is adversely punished during training will learn by association (Classical Conditioning), that training means unpleasantness, discomfort and the possibility of pain.
-Signs of training such as seeing the “special” collar, the leash (or even the trainer!) will trigger the negative emotions associated with punishment such as fear and anxiety.
+A dog who is shamed or forced during training will learn that training is unpleasant, uncomfortable and the possibly painful.
+Signs of training such as seeing the “special” collar, the leash (or the trainer!) may trigger negative emotions such as fear and anxiety.
 How your dog may react to those negative emotions will be unpredictable and your dog’s natural enthusiasm for learning may become repressed along with other normal behaviors.

-Humane and relationship oriented dog trainers (Reward Based and Force-Free vs Compulsion) actually teach your dog what to do to earn a reward.
-Rather than focusing on punishing mistakes, your training time is spent helping your dog learn the behavior that you want.
-Reward Based trainers use Classical Conditioning to create positive associations and joyful emotional responses and Operant Conditioning to shape desirable behavior by leveraging the consequences of simple behaviors.
-Creating positive emotions and rewarding consequences will produce predictable behavior results and give your dog the opportunity to be a cooperative participant in the training process.
+Humane dog trainers (Reward Based and Force-Free vs Compulsion) actually teach your dog what to do to earn a reward.
+Your training time is spent helping your dog learn the behavior that you want and allowing unwanted behaviors to fade away.
+Reward Based trainers create rewarding associations and positive emotional responses to shape desirable behavior.
+Creating positive emotions and rewarding consequences also helps produce predictable behavior and gives your dog the opportunity to be a cooperative and enthusiastic learner!